thingsdb/ThingsDocs/v0/content/collection-api/assert.md

 ### Return value

-Assert returns with the return value of the given statement when the statement evaluates to `true`.
+Assert returns the value of the given statement when it evaluates to `true`.
 Otherwise an [assert_err()](../../errors/assert_err) is raised.

 ### Example